Advancing Social Innovation

 Rockefeller Foundation Global Fellowship Programme

-The Rockefeller Foundation Global Fellowship Programme in Social Innovation was Bertha’s social systems portfolio’s first project.
+The Rockefeller Foundation Global Fellowship Programme in Social Innovation was the Social Justice Innovation portfolio’s first project.
 From 2015 - 2017 the Bertha Centre took on the role of lead and fiduciary partner on the fellowship programme which had launched a year before.
 Over its life-span the Rockefeller Foundation Global Fellowship Programme in Social Innovation supported 3 cohorts of innovators across various sectors, including leaders from NGOs, development agencies, social enterprises, philanthropies, and the private sector.
 Fellows were nominated from leading development organisations as well as impactful grass-roots social enterprises.
 The aim of the programme was to strengthen the systems thinking capacities (mindsets, practice and frameworks) of a network of change-agents around the world.

 Originally designed by Dr. Frances Westley, then-chair in Social Innovation at the University of Waterloo, the programme was delivered by a dream-team of 4 social innovation centres in Canada, Stockholm and Cape Town: University of Victoria’s Centre for Global Studies, Waterloo University’s Waterloo Institute for Social R and Stockholm University’s Stockholm Resilience Centre.